ChannelsΒΆ

 Voice Gateway

-Starting from Cognigy 4.48, you can configure Voice Gateway settings using Activity Parameters.
-To do this, turn on the Set Activity Parameters toggle.
+You can also configure Voice Gateway settings using Activity Parameters.
+To do this, activate the Set Activity Parameters toggle.
 You can find a description of the parameter configurations in Voice Gateway Parameter Details.
-These configurations are also available in the following Nodes:

 8x8